Back to Living Real Change

 4) Olive oil.
 Olive oil is packed full of beneficial antioxidants that can lower your "bad" (LDL) cholesterol while leaving your "good" (HDL) cholesterol untouched.
 The cholesterol-lowering effects of olive oil are even greater if you choose extra-virgin olive oil, which means the oil is less processed and contains more heart-healthy antioxidants.

 5) Foods with added plant sterols and stanols.
 Foods are now available that have been fortified with sterols or stanols, which are substances found in plants that help block the absorption of cholesterol.
-Margarines, orange juice and yogurt drinks with added plant sterols can help reduce LDL cholesterol by more than 10 percent.
+Margarines, orange juice and yogurt drinks with added plant sterols can help reduce LDL cholesterol by more than 10%.
 The amount of daily plant sterols needed for results is at least 2 grams — which is equivalent to about two 8-ounce servings of plant sterol-fortified orange juice a day.

 This balanced approach goes beyond diet.
 It includes living a healthy lifestyle by exercising, maintaining a healthy weight and not smoking.